christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 One cool takeaway is how localized the effect is—patching just a few tokens or layers can fix a lot of the model’s mistakes.
 It’s not spreading out the info evenly across the whole network.
 Instead, there’s a very directed flow of information from `box` to `the` over time.

-The midstream plot looks similar but now we’re patching activations midstream.
-Here, the biggest improvements show up in layers 20+, where the logit difference for the `box` drops more.
-The overall patterns match the first plot, but the intensity is lower, suggesting that patching mid-layer activations has a more diffuse effect compared to early residual streams.

 **This fits with the bigger picture:** earlier layers are encoding the critical scene details (e.g., Mark moving the cat), while midstream activations are key for representing changes in location (whether the cat ends up on the basket or box).

-The whole process aligns with previous attention analyses—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on resolving John’s false belief.
+The whole process aligns with previous attention analyses—early layers set up the scene, mid layers handle object movement and maintaining the scene, and late layers focus on reinforcing John’s false belief.

 <br/>